souvikcode/TicTacToe/README.md

    I build this game out of fun, just to save the amount of paper we waste by playing this game on paper. :)

 ## Contribution:
-   Contribution by making pull request all always welcome.
+   Contribution by making pull request are all always welcome.